jgravelle/pocketgroq/README.md

 ## What's New in v0.4.0

 - **Retrieval-Augmented Generation (RAG)**: Enhance responses with context from external documents and web pages.
+(Requires Ollama server for embeddings)
 - **Improved Document Handling**: Load and query both local and web-based documents.
 - **Context-Aware Generation**: Generate responses that leverage loaded document context.
+- **Ollama Integration**: Utilizes Ollama for efficient, locally-generated embeddings in RAG functionality.

-For full details on the new RAG features, see the [RAG Features](#rag-features) section below.
+For full details on the new RAG features and Ollama setup, see the [RAG Features](#rag-features) and [Ollama Server Requirement for RAG](#ollama-server-requirement-for-rag) sections below.

 # PocketGroq v0.4.0: Now with Retrieval-Augmented Generation (RAG)!